JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/MultiPrecisionR2.md

 # MutiPrecisionR2

-`MutliPrecisionR2.jl` implements MPR2 (Multi-Precision Quadratic Regularization) algorithm, a multiple floating point precision (or formats) adaptation of the Quadratic Regularization (R2) algorithm.
-MPR2 is designed to solve unconstrained minimization problems
+`MutliPrecisionR2.jl` implements MPR2 (Multi-Precision Quadratic Regularization) algorithm, a multiple Floating Point (FP) precision (or formats) adaptation of the Quadratic Regularization (R2) algorithm.
+R2 is a first order algorithm designed to solve unconstrained minimization problems

 $\min f(x)$,

 with $f$ a smooth non-linear function and $x \in \mathbb{R}^n$.

-MPR2 dynamically adapts the floating point formats used for objective and gradient evaluations so that the convergence is guaranteed in spite of evaluation errors due to finite-precision computations and over/underflow are avoided.
+MPR2 extends R2 by dynamically adapting the FP formats used for objective and gradient evaluations so that the convergence is guaranteed in spite of evaluation errors due to finite-precision computations and over/underflow are avoided.

 MPR2 relies on `FPMPNLPModel` structure (see documentation) to evaluate the objective and gradient with multiple floating point format and control the evaluation errors.